Lois Lane (Superman & Lois): Crisis and searching the Multiverse

 Clark and Lois' peace was disrupted when a wave of anti-matter threatened and destroyed their planet, Argo.
 Both were teleported by Lyla Michaels / Harbinger, but their son, whom they had putted inside a pod and sent to Earth, went missing.
 Lyla informed the heroes that the anti-matter wave must be stopped at Lois' universe, dubbed Earth-38.
 Lois, Brainiac and Sara Lance / White Canary travel to Earth-16, where Brainiac had located her son's pod in that universe's Star City.
 There, in the Green Arrow's layer they found him, being protected by that universe's Oliver Queen.
 After thanking him, they return to the Waverider, where the other heroes were.
 As Lois reunites with her husband, she observes Oliver's death.

 After the Monitor informs the heroes that there are seven individuals known as Paragons, who can defeat the Anti-Monitor, Lois volunteered to help find the Paragon of Truth.
-With Clark and Iris West-Allen, they begun searching the Multiverse for the Paragon, first traveling to Earth-75, where she watches the news of Superman's death, in the hands of Lex Luthor from her universe, using the Book of Destiny revealing that he is jumping to universes to kill all the Supermen, as one of them should be the Paragon.
+With Clark and Iris West-Allen, they begin searching the Multiverse for the Paragon, first traveling to Earth-75, where she watches the news of Superman's death, in the hands of Lex Luthor from her universe, using the Book of Destiny revealing that he is jumping to universes to kill all the Supermen, as one of them should be the Paragon.
 After that they visit Earth-167, where they meet with that universe's Clark Kent, but Lex, using the Book, kicks them from that Earth, but doesn't kill Clark, as he is powerless.
 The trio goes to Earth-96, where they meet the editor-in-chief of the Daily Planet, Clark Kent, who had suffered the loss of all of the people he cared for in a terroristic attack at the newspaper, thus making him the Paragon of Truth.
 In that moment Luthor appeared, using the Book, forcing Earth-96 Clark to attack Clark.
 They fight, but Lois knocked Lex out, thus Earth-96 Clark came back to his senses.
 Clark, Lois, Iris and Earth-96 Clark then returned to the Waverider, to join the other heroes.
 With the team's best efforts failing, the Multiverse is consumed by anti-matter.
 Then, a mind-controlled by the Anti-Monitor Harbinger appeared on the ship, killing the Monitor.
 Nash Wells / Pariah then sends the Paragons to the Vanishing Point, though her, Clark, Iris, John Diggle / Spartan, Jefferson Pierce / Black Lightning and Ralph Dibny / Elongated Man are consumed by anti-matter, killing them.